HofstadterTools/HofstadterTools/README.rst

 Basic install
 ~~~~~~~~~~~~~

-For basic usage of HofstadterTools, i.e. in cases where you *do not* plan on editing the source code, you can install the package quickly and easily from PyPI:
+For basic usage of HofstadterTools, i.e. in cases where you *do not* plan on editing the source code, you can install the package quickly and easily from PyPI.

 .. code:: console